Breakdown by gap severity across all 56 use cases.

 Each cell shows whether the Ethereum ecosystem has a viable option satisfying that CROPS property for the given use case.

-Each property (CR, O, P, S) is scored independently per subcategory.
-"Covered" for Censorship Resistance means at least one project passes CR at scale.
-"Covered" for Open Source means at least one project passes O at scale.
+To show where the gaps are, each property (CR, O, P, S) is scored independently per subcategory.
+"Fully covered" for Censorship Resistance means at least one project passes CR at scale.
+"Fully covered" for Open Source means at least one project passes O at scale.
 These may be different projects.
 A subcategory can show green across all four columns even if no single project passes all four properties at once.
-The heatmap answers "does the ecosystem have any option for this property?" rather than "is there one project that does everything?"
+The heatmap answers "does the ecosystem have any option for this property?" not "is there one project that does everything?"
+For that question, see the CROPS-Native metric above.

 Each use case gets a numerical score per CROPS property.
 The score combines two inputs: the best project grade for that property (Pass, Weak, or Fail) and that project's adoption level (Dominant, Medium, Niche, or Minimal).
 The highest-scoring project wins.